Siemens chairman says to stay on until 2018

-MUNICH, Jan 27 (Reuters) - Gerhard Cromme, the powerful chairman of German industrial group Siemens, will stay on until the end of his contract in 2018, he told shareholders at Siemens’ annual general meeting on Tuesday, a year after facing public calls to resign at the same event.
+MUNICH (Reuters) - Gerhard Cromme, the powerful chairman of German industrial group Siemens (SIEGn.DE), will stay on until the end of his contract in 2018, he told shareholders at Siemens’ annual general meeting on Tuesday, a year after facing public calls to resign at the same event.

 Cromme, 71, has been on Siemens’ supervisory board since 2003, during which time he has seen off three chief executives – two of them since he became chairman.